Emergency medical services calls

 Emergency department visits

-- There were 306 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
-During the same period last year, there were 343 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
+- There were 402 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.
+In 2023, there were 411 visits to emergency departments in the Sudbury and Manitoulin districts for confirmed opioid drug poisonings.

 On average, in the past 3 years (2021–2023):